Key (cryptography): Key sizes

 Key size is the number of bits in the key defined by the algorithm.
-This size defines the upper bound of the cryptographic algorithm’s security.
+This size defines the upper bound of the cryptographic algorithm's security.
 The larger the key size, the longer it will take before the key is compromised by a brute force attack.
 Since perfect secrecy is not feasible for key algorithms, researches are now more focused on computational security.

 In the past, keys were required to be a minimum of 40 bits in length, however, as technology advanced, these keys were being broken quicker and quicker.
 As a response, restrictions on symmetric keys were enhanced to be greater in size.

 Currently, 2048 bit RSA is commonly used, which is sufficient for current systems.
-However, current key sizes would all be cracked quickly with a powerful quantum computer.
+However, current RSA key sizes would all be cracked quickly with a powerful quantum computer.

-“The keys used in public key cryptography have some mathematical structure.
+"The keys used in public key cryptography have some mathematical structure.
 For example, public keys used in the RSA system are the product of two prime numbers.
 Thus public key systems require longer key lengths than symmetric systems for an equivalent level of security.
-3072 bits is the suggested key length for systems based on factoring and integer discrete logarithms which aim to have security equivalent to a 128 bit symmetric cipher.”
+3072 bits is the suggested key length for systems based on factoring and integer discrete logarithms which aim to have security equivalent to a 128 bit symmetric cipher."